 We expect our research and development expenses will increase as we continue the manufacturing of preclinical and clinical materials and manage the clinical trials of, and seek regulatory approval for, our product candidates and expand our product portfolio.
-In the near term, we expect that our research and development expenses will increase as we continue our open label extension ("OLE") study for B-VEC, resume dosing with KB105 Phase 2 clinical trial, initiate Phase 2 trial for KB301, initiate Phase 1 trial for KB407, and incur preclinical expenses for our other product candidates.
+In the near term, we expect that our research and development expenses will increase as we continue our open label extension study for B-VEC, resume dosing with KB105 Phase 1/2 clinical trial, initiate a Phase 2 trial for KB301, initiate a Phase 1 trial for KB407, initiate a Phase 1 trial for KB104, and incur preclinical expenses for our other product candidates.
 Due to the numerous risks and uncertainties associated with product development, we cannot determine with certainty the duration, costs and timing of clinical trials, and, as a result, the actual costs to complete clinical trials may exceed the expected costs.